Darxo/Hardened/README.md

 - **Inspiring Presence** no longer requires a banner.
 It is only active for the brother with the highest resolve among all brothers with that perk and only affects brothers with less resolve than the Leader.
 It now proccs on Round-Start instead of Turn-Start.
 - **Shield Expert** no longer grants 25% increased shield defenses.
 Instead it makes it so enemies will never have Reach Advantage over the shield user.
 - **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
 - **Student** is completely reworked: It is now always available on everybody.
-It grants +1 Perk Point after 3 more levels have been gained.
+It grants +1 Perk Point when you reach level 8 but no longer grants any experience.
 - **Sweeping Strikes** is completely reworked: It now grants +3 Melee Defense for every adjacent enemy until the start of your next turn whenever you use a melee attack skill.
 It still requires a two-handed weapon.
 - **Through the Gaps** is now always active but now lowers your armor penetration by 10% (down from increasing it by 25%)
 - **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent atleast half of your action points by that time.